Your Thoughts Are Not Your Enemy: How Listening to Them Can Transform Your Life

 Imagine a young child crying, tugging at your sleeve, desperate to be heard.
 Would you turn your back on that child?
 Would you shush them, scold them, or push them away?
 No, of course not.
 You'd probably kneel down, ask what's wrong, lovingly listen to them share their feelings, comfort them, and help them feel better.

 Your thoughts are no different.
-They're simply parts of you calling out for your attention, trying to communicate something to you.
-And just like a crying child, they need to be heard and comforted.
+They're simply parts of you trying to communicate something important to you.
+And just like a young child, they need to be heard and comforted.

 Your thoughts… are simply parts of you calling out for your attention, trying to communicate something to you.
 And just like a crying child, they need to be heard and comforted.